androidx/androidx/docs/faq.md

 ### Will there be any more updates to Support Library?

-No, Revision 28.0.0 of the Support Library, which launched as stable in September 2018, was the last feature release in the `android.support` package.
+No, revision `28.0.0` of the Support Library, which launched as stable in September 2018, was the last feature release in the `android.support` package.
 There will be no further releases under Support Library packaging and they should be considered deprecated.

 ### How are `androidx` and AndroidX related to Jetpack?

-They are all the same thing!
-In a sentence, `androidx` is the packaging and AndroidX is the development workflow for all components in Jetpack.
-Jetpack is the external branding for libraries within `androidx`.
+They are effectively the same thing!
+In a sentence, `androidx` is the packaging and AndroidX is the development workflow for most components in Jetpack.
+Jetpack is the external branding for libraries within the `androidx` package.

 In more detail, Jetpack is the external branding for the set of components, tools, and guidance that improve the developer experience on Android.
 AndroidX